mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

           My main learning from this session is that buying groceries is painful for customers with dietary restrictions.
-So **why not change it so we can make those users feel cared and respected?**
+So why not change it so we can make those users feel cared and considered?
   - backgroundColor: '#FFF'
     column:
       - content: >-